 A Time for Great Celebration

 The formal graduation procession begins at Straus Library, where each student receives a flower.
 A bagpiper then leads the faculty and seniors in a march to their seats.
-Tradition also dictates that Milton seniors vote for one boy and one girl to speak on behalf of the class at graduation.
-This year’s commencement speaker is comedy writer and director, CJ Hunt, Milton Class of 2003.
+Tradition also dictates that Milton seniors vote for two students to speak on behalf of the class at graduation.
+This year’s commencement speaker is JB Pritzker, Class of 1982 and the 43rd governor of the state of Illinois.
+Click here to learn more about JB Pritzker.
 Diplomas at Milton are given in random order, and the last student to graduate is given a sock of quarters—one from each classmate.
 After the ceremony, students say farewell to faculty, who have formed a receiving line.
 In the event of heavy rain, the ceremony will move into the Fitzgibbons Convocation Center.

 Below are important dates for seniors and details about the graduation ceremony and surrounding events.

 Every Class I student will receive five graduation invitations in addition to the invitation that we will send to you next week.
 Please note, however, that invitations are not necessary to attend graduation, so students may invite as many guests as they choose.
 Seating is unlimited and available on a first-come-first-served basis.

 If the weather is good—and it will be—the graduation ceremony will take place on the lawn in front of the Robert Saltonstall Gym.
 The stage will be located on the grass closest to the Chapel steps, and Class I students will sit in the front, facing the audience.
 Students in Classes II-IV sit in sections on the sides; invited guests, trustees and faculty sit in the first section of audience seats, and graduates’ families and friends use the seats immediately behind the faculty.